-As part of the Bannock County Public Works, it is the responsibility of the Bannock County Noxious Weed Control department to assist in the identification of noxious weeds and determine the best integrative pest management method of control.
-Bannock County Noxious Weed Department is also responsible for the enforcement of the Idaho Noxious Weed law (I.C.
+As part of the Bannock County Public Works, the Bannock County Noxious Weed Control department is responsible for identifying noxious weeds and determining the best integrative pest management method of control.
+Bannock County Noxious Weed Department is also responsible for enforcing the Idaho Noxious Weed law (I.C.
 Title 22, Chapter 24).
 Visit our Noxious Weed Control page for more information.

 Leafy Spurge – Wolf’s Milk

 What are noxious weeds?
 Noxious weeds are plant species that are non-native and invasive by nature.
 Many of these species make significant modifications to the landscape.
 Idaho currently has 64 listed noxious weeds throughout the state.
-There are different categories of control for each noxious weed as stipulated in the Idaho Administrative Procedures Act 02, title 06, chapter 22, “Noxious Weed Rules.”
+Different categories of control for each noxious weed are stipulated in the Idaho Administrative Procedures Act 02, title 06, chapter 22, “Noxious Weed Rules.”
 The categories affect how each weed is managed.

 Statewide control – plants in this list may already exist in some parts of the state.
-In some areas of the state control or eradication is possible and a plan must be written that will reduce infestations within five (5) years.
+In some areas of the state, control or eradication is possible, and a plan must be written to reduce infestations within five (5) years.

 Statewide containment – plants in this category exist in the state.
 New or small infestations can be reduced or eliminated, while established populations may be managed as determined by the weed control authority, which is usually the county weed program.

 - Check your property regularly for noxious weeds.

 - Contact Bannock County Noxious Weed Control for identification and treatment consultation.